 Coralie Mills PhD – Archaeo-dendrochronologist & historic wooded landscape specialist.
 Director at Dendrochronicle.co.uk.
 Honorary Research Fellow, University of St Andrews

-Dana Challinor – Archaeobotanist.
+Dana Challinor: Archaeobotanist, wood and charcoal specialist.
 Institute of Archaeology, University of Oxford.
-Specialism: wood and charcoal

 Ed Morton – Structural engineer accredited in conservation (CARE).
 Director, The Morton Partnership.
 Conservation Engineer to York Minster, Westminster Abbey, and Canterbury, Durham, Southwark and Ely Cathedrals